 Platte’s paradigm was, and remains, one of servant leadership.
 He devoted himself to Christian service and remained faithful to his calling, even when it became painful.
 He and his wife remain active in music ministry and community involvement in the Fort Wayne area.
 Platte is grateful for the impact he was able to have through his position at the Fort Wayne Campus.
 “I’m encouraged when I hear that somebody who was part of the Chorale is still active in their local church and enjoying that,” Platte said.
 “To me, that’s very fulfilling.”

-Today, Platte volunteers both as a Patient Assistant worker at Matthew 25 Health & Dental Clinic, and as Archive Coordinator at the Fort Wayne Alumni Center.
+Today, Platte volunteers as Archive Coordinator at the Fort Wayne Alumni Center.
 His experience with technology has made him an invaluable team member, and during the past several years he has digitized thousands of photos, documents, and audio/video segments from the Fort Wayne campus for our online Archives.
-Platte manages the Resource Center website and trains volunteers.
-His devotion to the ministry of the Resource Center is a testimony to his deep connection with the campus, a connection that will never die.
+Platte manages the Alumni Center website and trains volunteers.
+His devotion to the ministry of the Alumni Center is a testimony to his deep connection with the campus, a connection that will never die.

 Jay and Shirley live in Fort Wayne.
-They have two married sons and eight grandchildren.
+They have two married sons and eleven grandchildren.